michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 7. AND on the first day in the week, when we were assembled to break the eucharist, Paulos discoursed with them, because the day following he was to depart; and he prolonged his discourse until the dividing of the night.

-8. And there were many lamps of fire in the high-roomB'elitho. where we were assembled.
+8. And there were many lamps of fire in the high-room

 9. And a certain youth whose name was Eutikos sat in a window and heard.
 And he had sunk into a heavy sleep while Paulos prolonged his discourse, and in his sleep he fell from the third floor, and was taken up as dead.